girlfrom2001/miss-sam/README.md

-- 👋 Hi, I’m @miss-sam
+- 👋 Hi, I’m Sam (she/her).
-- 📚 I'm currently a student majoring in computer information systems.
+- 📚 I am an undergraduate student with a major in Computer Science.
-- 👀 I’m interested in java.
-- 🌱 I’m currently learning the basics of programming and unix.
+- 🌱 Creating projects in Python and Java
-- 💞️ I’m looking to collaborate on projects that involve python.
 - 📫 How to reach me: splotner@student.cccs.edu

 <!---